OpenStack-mobile/OAuth2-Swift/README.md

-# OpenStackID-Swift
+# OAuth2-Swift
-Swift client for OpenStack ID
+Swift OAuth 2 library with no UIKit dependencies and with Protocol Oriented Programming design.